Introduction

 Recreational and Spiritual Use

-Beyond the clinical and therapeutic context, Psilocybe cubensis mushrooms continue to be used recreationally and spiritually by individuals seeking personal growth, enhanced creativity, and profound experiences.
+Beyond the clinical and therapeutic context, the history of Psilocybe cubensis mushrooms continue to be used recreationally and spiritually by individuals seeking personal growth, enhanced creativity, and profound experiences.

 Cultural Representation